iba13001/Ames-House-Prices/README.md

 as calculated by Kaggle.
 [a link](https://www.kaggle.com/ibrahimemadeldin/competitions)

+### Future Recommendations
+Missing data in LotFrontage can be related to the LotConfig features because some interior lots may not have streets connected to them.

 ### Reference

 The Ames Housing dataset was compiled by Dean De Cock for use in data science education.